 And you got it wrong not because you didn't put 'the' but because the answer was 'evening dress'.

-(italian native speaker) my personal ranking to translate "He works until midnight"
+My personal ranking to translate "He works until midnight"

 1st - lui lavora fino a mezzanotte